 The Trust only considers further applications if the applicant's previous grant(s) have been fully acquitted.
-You should also check to make sure that your new project meets the objectives and priorities of the Trust.
+You should also check to ensure that your new project meets the objectives and priorities of the Trust.

-Please note that due to an increased demand for grants in recent years, a high proportion of funds have already been committed for 2019.
+Demand for grants has increased in recent years.
 As a result, applications from artists who have completed and acquitted a Cultural Trust grant within the past two years will not be considered.

 I'm a member of a group, e.g. a quartet, can we submit one application?

 No, each member of your group must complete an individual application.
 When submitting your online application, please make a note so that we know to consider you as a group.

 Will the Trust provide grants for postgraduate study courses?

 The Trust will consider providing support for artists wishing to undertake postgraduate courses overseas, but will not support courses where the sole focus is research.

 The Trust will not provide support for artists wishing to undertake undergraduate degree courses.

 Does the Trust support unstructured/self-directed study and residencies?